Searinvestments/pricing/how_charged.md

 # How you are charged
 {: #charges}

 Charges vary depending on the resources used by a particular service, runtime, container, or support option.
-The resources can be the number of API calls, the number of instances, memory, storage, and so on. {{site.data.keyword.Bluemix_notm}} also provides detailed cost estimators, and a down-to-the-penny cost calculator to help you plan for charges.
+The resources can be the number of API calls, the number of instances, memory, storage, and so on. {{site.data.keyword.Bluemix}} also provides detailed cost estimators, and a down-to-the-penny cost calculator to help you plan for charges.
 You can check the actual cost after you build your apps on the Usage Dashboard page.

 With a {{site.data.keyword.Bluemix_notm}} billable account, you are charged for the compute, containers, and services that are used in your organization.
 You might be invited by other {{site.data.keyword.Bluemix_notm}} users to participate in organizations under a different account.
 If you create apps or use services in the organizations that you are invited to, the usage incurred is charged to the account that contains those organizations.
-You can see more information about a specific charges on a resource details page from the {{site.data.keyword.Bluemix_notm}} Catalog, or on the price calculator from the {{site.data.keyword.Bluemix_notm}} Pricing page.
+You can see more information about a specific charges on a resource details page from the {{site.data.keyword.Bluemix_notm}} catalog, or on the price calculator from the {{site.data.keyword.Bluemix_notm}} Pricing page.

-Different types of charges apply depending on the features of {{site.data.keyword.Bluemix_notm}} you are using.
+Different types of charges apply depending on the features that you are using.
 The following table provides a high-level overview:

 | Type of charge | Description | {{site.data.keyword.Bluemix_notm}} features that use this type of charge | Example |
 |------------------|------------------|--------------------------|--------------------------|